James: I’m a fit, confident new man at 58!

 Three things I've learned:

-1. Meetings are a great support: 'I know some people might be tempted to just go for the weigh-in and leave before the chat, but I'm a firm believer that there's strength in numbers.
+1. Meetings are a great support: 'I know some people might be tempted to just go for the Wellness Check-in and leave before the chat, but I'm a firm believer that there's strength in numbers.
 It was great to hear what other people were doing, and also motivate others by sharing my own experiences.'

 2. I'm lighter than I was 30 years ago: 'I used to travel to Switzerland a lot when I was first married, 32 years ago.
 I would weigh my suitcase by weighing myself first – I was exactly 100kg, so I knew what my suitcase weighed by picking it up while I was on the scales.
 I'm now lighter than that!